Interns for Fall 2013:

 Abby is a recent graduate from Clark University with a Bachelors in Psychology, and a background in neuroscience and biology.
 She is passionate about studying intimacy and couples, particularly facilitating effective communication, vulnerability, emotional intelligence, and conflict resolution.
 Abby has always had a vibrant enthusiasm for all things sexuality-related; the running joke among her friends freshman year at Clark was that she would one day become a sex therapist.
 She is currently taking time to explore and refine her interests in intimacy and sexuality, and will be continuing her education, hopefully to actually become a (couples and sex) therapist!
 Abby’s favorite colors are yellow and coral pink, and her favorite scent is grapefruit.
 She has a kitty whose name is Cori, and he’s kind of a big deal (ask anyone).
 Abby loves foreign films, exercising, cheese, dry humor, and all things inspirational.

 Diana Buchhalter is the community educator at Family Planning of South Central NY, where she conducts sex ed workshops for groups of all ages.
 She believes all things in life should be discussed with as much brevity, honesty, and humor as possible.
 She is passionate about communication and encouraging healthy sexual lifestyles and habits through dialogue, education, and understanding.
 Her long term goal is to earn her master’s in social work and work with the aging population and their providers to promote sexual health throughout the lifespan.
-She’s looking forward to teaching you something new this spring, one word at a time.
+She’s looking forward to teaching you something new this summer, one word at a time.

 Sam is a 2011 graduate of University of Wisconsin Madison, where he majored in philosophy.
 In college, Sam served as an officer of AHA a secular student group dedicated to creating a space for the non-religious to find community, sponsoring educational events, raising public awareness, and volunteering.
 Sam believes strongly in sex positivity and sex education.
 He hopes to help create a space where people can learn and mingle.
 Sam is married and has a cat named Wumpus.